rlaphoenix/pvsfunc/README.md

 * tff: Wheter to use Top-Field-First or not.
 None will automatically decide based on the first frame if possible, otherwise it defaults to True.

 ## decimate ([__init__.py](/pvsfunc/__init__.py))
 IVTC (Inverse-telecine) the clip using decimation (frame deletion).
-Currently it internally uses `core.std.SelectEvery()` as I don't trust `core.vivtc.VDecimate` to be accurate, with my test's it often delete's wrong frames.
-I recommend you to change offsets to `[0, 1, 2, 3, 4]` (all frames kept) and check which frame tends to be the duplicate by previewing the clip and checking frame by frame.
-Using incorrect offsets will result in you deleting the wrong frame by mistake.
-Don't be afraid to change cycle if you believe it's necessary, though 3:2 pulldown is the most common and is a cycle of 5.
+This would commonly be used to revert the telecine process of FILM to NTSC but can be used for other rate changes.

 `from pvsfunc.__init__ import decimate`
 `decimate([int mode=0, int cycle=5, list offsets=[0, 1, 3, 4], bool debug=False])`